igsl-group/JiraDashboardMigrator/README.md

 - Due to Atlassian not providing a REST API to change dashboard layout, migrated dashboards are stuck using the 2-column layout.
 If the original dashboard is using other layouts, the gadgets will be adjusted to fit into 2-column layout. i.e. 3-column layout will result in the 3rd column becoming a new row.
 - Gadgets that cannot be found in Cloud will be replaced by a spacer gadget.
 The title will indicate the original uri/module key.
 - This will output Dashboard.Map.json and Dashboard.[Timestamp].csv.
 The CSV file contains all the information of the mapping results.
+- CSV columns:
+    * Owner - User key of the owner of dashboard.
+    * Server ID - ID of dashboard in Jira Server\Data Center.
+    * Server Name - Name of dashboard in Jira Server\Data Center.
+    * Cloud ID - ID of dashboard in Jira Cloud.
+    * Cloud Name - Name of dashboard in Jira Cloud.
+    * Action - One of:
+        * Change dashboard owner - This row is about assigning dashbaord to its real owner.
+        * Configure gadget - Update gadget configuration.
+        * Create dashboard - Create dashboard.
+        * Create gadget - Create gadget in dashboard.
+        * Map gadget configuration - Mapping gadget configuration.
+        * Omitted Edit permission - Invalid edit permission omitted.
+        * Omitted Share permission - Invalid share permission omitted.
+        * Owner Change - Dashboard is owned by user not in Cloud and has been reassigned.
+    * Gadget - Gadget uri/module key.
+    * Cloud Gadget ID - ID of gadget in Jira Cloud.
+    * Configuration - Configuration key being mapped.
+    * Result - One of:
+        * Success
+        * Fail
+        * Warning
+    * Message - Error message logged.
+    * Bug - Automatic analysis of if this entry is a bug or not.
+    * Notes - Automatic analysis result.
+- You should verify the results by filtering for Result = Fail and Bug = (blank).
+Any rows that match should be inspected.
+- Dashboards are also stored as JSON files in folders ```[Timestamp]-OriginalDashboard``` and ```[Timestamp]-NewDashboard```.
+You can use diff tools to compare the translated dashboards.
 - Atlassian does not allow modifying dashboard permissions via REST API.
 As a result, we cannot modify existing dashboards.
 If a dashboard already exists, when changing owner, the created dashboard will be renamed by adding timestamp as a suffix.
 ```
 java -jar JiraDashboardMigrator-<version>.jar -c <config.json> -cd